ptahproject/examples/README.rst

 This git repository contains self-contained WSGI applications which demonstrate various aspects of the pyramid-based Ptah environment.
 This repository contains::

-- ptah_models: 2 form examples, homepage, management ui
+- ptah_models - 2 form examples, homepage, management ui

-- ptah_simpleauth: 2 form examples, homepage, management ui, auth and user source
+- ptah_simpleauth - 2 form examples, homepage, management ui, auth and user source

-- ptah_minicms: a hierarchical cms supporting local roles, management ui, auth/user source, actions, layout preview and File, Page and Folder content types.
+- ptah_minicms - a hierarchical cms supporting local roles, management ui, auth/user source, actions, layout preview and File, Page and Folder content types.

 All of these examples can be used in conjunction with ``ptah_crowd`` which provides more features.
 Some ``ptah_crowd`` features include user management, registration, reset password.
 You can find ``ptah_crowd`` in the ptahproject github.